Protests reignite local leaders’ push for new trial for Albert Wilson

 Harris encouraged the crowd to research the case.

 “I didn’t come here today to speak for me,” Harris said.
-“I came here to speak for the Albert Wilsons of the world because those people don’t have a voice because their voice was silenced,” Harris said.
+“I came here to speak for the Albert Wilsons of the world because those people don’t have a voice because their voice was silenced.”

 Wilson’s new evidentiary hearing is set for August 20 in Lawrence.